Perth Royal Infirmary: Hospital Radio

 Hospital Radio Perth has been serving the Royal Infirmary and Murray Royal Hospital since 1989, prior to which there had been no hospital radio service in existence on the site.
 Hospital Radio Perth are the winners of the UK Hospital Radio of the Year award four times 1996, 1997 1999 and 2007, making them one of the most successful stations in operation in the UK.

 Public transport

 Perth Royal Infirmary is roughly one mile from the city centre.
-There are some bus services that run to the hospital, which are all provided by Stagecoach: the No.1 service stops right outside the hospital.
+There are some bus services that run to the hospital, which are all provided by Stagecoach: the route 1 service stops right outside the hospital.
 A new bus link between Perth Royal Infirmary and the other main Tayside hospital, Ninewells Hospital, called "Hospital Link", started in April 2008 to relieve car parking problems at the hospitals.
 In 2014, this service was replaced by an extension of the existing X7 Coastrider route.
+That route was stopped in 2024, replaced by an extended Stagecoach East Scotland service 39 and new services 39A/39B.